evoluhq/evolu/packages/evolu/README.md

 All table columns except for ID are nullable by default.
 It's not a bug; it's a feature.
 Local-first data are meant to last forever, but schemas evolve.
 This design decision was inspired by GraphQL [nullability](https://graphql.org/learn/best-practices/#nullability) and [versioning](https://graphql.org/learn/best-practices/#versioning).
 Evolu provides a handy `filterMap` helper for queries.

-Evolu has no support for CRDT transactions because CRDT transactions are still in the research phase.
-There are a few proposals, but nothing is usable yet.
-Instead of a half-baked solution, I made a design decision not to implement them.
-Fortunately, it's not a show-stopper.

 ## Community

 The Evolu community is on GitHub Discussions, where you can ask questions and voice ideas.